kewang/map-controller/README.md

 ## Prerequisite

-You must know to set up your Maps v2 from [official article](https://developers.google.com/maps/documentation/android/start)
+You must know how to set up your Maps v2 from [official article](https://developers.google.com/maps/documentation/android/start)

 ### Attach & Detach